Developing a Content Strategy: A Beginner’s Guide to Content

 That’s exactly why we created DemandJump, a content marketing platform that tells you exactly what your customers are asking and looking for on search engines, what your competitors are saying to those customers, and what you need to do to take traffic share from those competitors.

-With a prioritized list of content to create, one-click SEO content briefs for new content, recommendations for updating current content you are sure to see results - fast!
+With a prioritized list of content to create, one-click SEO content briefs and recommendations for updating current content you are sure to see results - fast!

 Work smarter with an automation tool designed to make content marketers look like rockstars.